jordijoangimenez/rt-mbms-tx-for-qrd-and-crd/README.md

 ### About the implementation

 This implementation is based on the [srsRAN_4G Project](https://github.com/srsran/srsRAN_4G).
-The eNodeB has been modified in order not to require uplink connectivity from UEs in order to MBMS data.
+The eNodeB has been modified to disable uplink connectivity for the reception of MBMS data.

 ## Install dependencies